-- The ability of consumers to hold multiple purses (for example open multiple accounts or purchase a number of cards) without verification of identity increases the risk; - Cash access, for example by way of ATMs, as well as an allowance for the payment of refunds in cash for purchases made using electronic money, will increase the risk; - Increased product functionality may in some instances give rise to higher risk of money laundering (product functionality includes person-to-business, person-to-person, and business-to-business transfers); - Products that feature multiple cards linked to the same account increase the utility provided to the user, but may also increase the risk of money laundering, particularly where the customer is able to pass on linked 'partner' cards to anonymous third parties; - Segmentation of the business value chain, including use of multiple agents and outsourcing, in particular to overseas locations, may give rise to a higher risk; - The technology adopted by the product may give rise to specific risks that should be assessed. - 3.20.
+- The non face-to-face nature of many products gives rise to increased risk; - The ability of consumers to hold multiple purses (for example open multiple accounts or purchase a number of cards) without verification of identity increases the risk; - Cash access, for example by way of ATMs, as well as an allowance for the payment of refunds in cash for purchases made using electronic money, will increase the risk; - Increased product functionality may in some instances give rise to higher risk of money laundering (product functionality includes person-to-business, person-to-person, and business-to-business transfers); - Products that feature multiple cards linked to the same account increase the utility provided to the user, but may also increase the risk of money laundering, particularly where the customer is able to pass on linked 'partner' cards to anonymous third parties; - Segmentation of the business value chain, including use of multiple agents and outsourcing, in particular to overseas locations, may give rise to a higher risk; - The technology adopted by the product may give rise to specific risks that should be assessed. - 3.20.
 Absence of any of the above factors will decrease the risk.